OriTwil/Autonomous-Vehicle/README.md

 # Autonomous-Vehicle
-Information and workspace for Autonomous Vehicle competition.
+Tutorials and workspace for Autonomous Vehicle competition.